 Revolution’s customers come from all aspects of the cycling community, from children getting their first two wheeler, the racer looking to upgrade, couples considering their first new bike since college or the hard-working courier in need of a quick fix.
 Their customers are the backbone of the business and they appreciate the confidence their customers place in them to provide an outstanding experience.
 Revolution Cycles is certified as a Bicycle Friendly Business and a member of the National Bicycle Dealers Association.

+Sponsor – 2011.
 Recreational Equipment Inc. (REI) is a national outdoor retail co-op dedicated to inspiring, educating and outfitting its members and the community for a lifetime of outdoor adventure and stewardship.
 Founded in 1938 by a group of Pacific Northwest mountaineers seeking quality equipment, REI is committed to promoting environmental stewardship and increasing access to outdoor recreation through volunteerism, gear donations and financial contributions.

 Past Adventure Team Challenges in Washington, D.C.